AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 ### Templates

 After you select which channel you want to produce in the _What do you want to create today?_ section, you can access brand-approved templates for use in content generation.
-Use templates to jumpstart the content creation process and stay aligned with a defined brand identity.
+Use templates to jump start the content creation process and stay aligned with a defined brand identity.

 Templates are [uploaded and stored in [!DNL Content]](/help/user-guide/content/overview.md) and are accessible in [!DNL Create].